sfera-labs/strato-pi-max-kernel-module/README.md

             <td>
                 System errors flags<br/><br/>
                 These flags are set as soon as an error occurs and are reset only upon reading.<br/>
-                Upon error operations are repeated, therefore these flags only represent an issue if persistent.
+                Upon error, operations are repeated, therefore these flags only represent an issue if persistent.
             </td>
             <td>
                 <code>RC</code>